Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2018-02-01/types.md

 ## ServiceTypeHealthPolicy
 ### Properties
-* **maxPercentUnhealthyServices**: int: The maximum percentage of services allowed to be unhealthy before your application is considered in error.
+* **maxPercentUnhealthyServices**: int {minValue: 0, maxValue: 100}: The maximum percentage of services allowed to be unhealthy before your application is considered in error.

 ## ServiceTypeHealthPolicyMap
 ### Properties